what is a basic pension

 Katrin Straub

-Looking for a pension plan that is really worth it from a tax perspective?
-The basic pension, also known as the Rürup pension, offers attractive benefits, especially for the self-employed and high earners.
-Find out here how you can close your pension gap and reduce your tax burden at the same time.
+Looking for a retirement plan that really pays off for tax purposes?
+The basis pension, also known as the Rürup pension, offers attractive advantages, especially for self-employed people and high earners.
+Find out here how you can close your pension gap while also reducing your tax burden.

 The topic in brief and concise terms

-The basic pension (Rürup pension) allows for significant tax deductions on contributions during the accumulation phase, up to 29,344 euros for individuals in the year 2025.
+The basic pension (Rürup pension) allows high tax deductions for contributions during the accumulation phase, up to 29,344 euros for single individuals in 2025.

-It is particularly suitable for the self-employed and high earners as it offers a lifelong pension and is secure from Hartz IV.
+It is particularly suitable for the self-employed and high earners, as it provides a lifelong pension and is Hartz IV-safe.

-A termination with capital payout is not possible; survivor protection often needs to be agreed upon additionally.
+Termination with a lump-sum payout is not possible; survivor cover often has to be arranged separately.

-The basic pension is a capital-funded pension insurance for private retirement provision.
+The basic pension is a funded pension insurance product for private retirement provision.
 It was introduced in 2005 and complements the statutory pension as well as other forms of provision.
-Its contributions are tax-deductible as special expenses, which can lead to noticeable relief. [``] The payout is made exclusively as a lifelong monthly pension, starting at the earliest from the age of 62 (for contracts concluded after 31.12.2011). [`ü?`] A capital option, meaning a one-time payment of the entire capital, is not provided. [`ü?`] This structure is similar to the statutory pension insurance and is intended to ensure permanent provision in old age.
-For a more detailed view of the three tiers of retirement provision, read our detailed article.
-The basic pension is also secure against Hartz IV and protected from seizure during the saving phase. [``]
+Contributions are tax-deductible as special expenses, which can lead to noticeable relief. [``] The payout is made exclusively as a lifelong monthly pension, from the age of 62 at the earliest (for contracts concluded after 31.12.2011). [`ü?`] A capital option, i.e. a one-off payment of the entire capital, is not предусмотрed. [`ü?`] This structure is similar to the statutory pension insurance scheme and is intended to ensure long-term provision in old age.
+For a more detailed look at the three pillars of retirement provision, read our in-depth article.
+The basic pension is also Hartz IV-proof and protected against attachment during the accumulation phase. [``]

-The greatest advantage of the basic pension lies in its tax benefits during the accumulation phase.
-Since 2023, contributions can be claimed as special expenses at a hundred percent. [`üä`] For the year 2025, the maximum deductible amount for single individuals is 29,344 euros and 58,688 euros for married couples. [`üä`] This amount also includes any contributions to the statutory pension insurance or professional pension schemes. [`äü`] The higher your personal tax rate, the greater the tax saving with the basic pension.
-An example: A self-employed individual with a taxable income of 70,000 euros pays 10,000 euros annually into a basic pension.
-This 10,000 euros reduces their taxable income in full, which means a tax saving of 4,000 euros with an assumed marginal tax rate of forty percent.
-Although the future pension will be taxed, the personal tax rate is often lower in retirement. [``] You can find information on the correct declaration in the tax return with us as well.
+The greatest advantage of the basic pension lies in its tax relief during the savings phase.
+Since 2023, contributions can be claimed in full as special expenses. [`üä`] For the year 2025, the maximum tax-deductible amount is 29,344 euros for single people and 58,688 euros for married couples. [`üä`] This amount also includes any contributions to the statutory pension insurance or to professional pension schemes. [`äü`] The higher your personal tax rate, the greater the tax savings from the basic pension.
+An example: A self-employed person with taxable income of 70,000 euros pays 10,000 euros a year into a basic pension.
+These 10,000 euros reduce their taxable income in full, which, assuming a marginal tax rate of forty per cent, means tax savings of 4,000 euros.
+The later pension does have to be taxed, but the personal tax rate in old age is often lower. [``] Information on the correct declaration in your tax return can also be found with us.

-The tax treatment during the disbursement phase is as follows:
+The tax treatment in the payout phase is as follows:

-• The taxable portion of the pension increases annually.
+• The taxable portion of the pension increases each year.

-• This proportion increases by 0.5 percentage points for each new group of pensioners.
+• This share increases by 0.5 percentage points for each new cohort of pensioners.

-• From the year 2058, new pensioners will have to tax their basic pension at a hundred percent. [`äü`]
+• From 2058 onwards, new retirees will then have to pay tax on their basic pension at 100 per cent. [`äü`]

 This deferred taxation is a key feature of the basic pension.

-Target Audience in Focus: Who is the basic pension particularly suitable for?
+Target groups in focus: Who is the basic pension particularly suitable for?

-The basic pension is primarily aimed at individuals with a high tax burden and the desire for solid basic retirement provision.
-Particularly self-employed individuals and freelancers benefit, as they often have little or no entitlements from the statutory pension insurance. [``] For them, the basic pension represents an important pillar of retirement provision for the self-employed.
-High-earning employees can also close their pension gap with the basic pension and take advantage of tax benefits. [``] The flexibility in contributions is another advantage, as payments can often be adjusted to the respective income situation. [``] Many contracts allow for additional payments or a reduction in contributions.
-The basic pension can also be of interest to people who are close to retirement and wish to invest a larger sum in a tax-optimized manner for retirement, for example, through an immediate annuity. [`ö`]
+The basis pension is aimed primarily at groups of people with a high tax burden and the desire for a solid basic provision in old age.
+Self-employed people and freelancers in particular benefit, as they often have no or only very limited entitlements from the statutory pension insurance scheme. [``] For them, the basis pension is an important pillar of retirement provision for the self-employed.
+Well-paid employees can also close their pension gap with the basis pension and benefit from tax advantages. [``] The flexibility of contributions is another plus point, as contributions can often be adjusted to the respective income situation. [``] Many contracts allow additional payments or a reduction in contributions.
+The basis pension can also be of interest to people who are close to retirement and want to invest a larger sum in a tax-optimised way for retirement provision, for example via a single-premium annuity. [`ö`]

-A frequently discussed point about the basic pension is its flexibility.
-Termination of the contract with a payout of the capital is legally excluded. [`äü`] This serves to protect retirement assets.
-However, it is possible to make the contract non-contributory. [`äü`] This means that no further contributions are paid, but the existing capital continues to earn interest and is later paid out as a pension.
-Changing providers is not legally regulated and depends on the contract conditions. [``]
+A frequently discussed aspect of the basic pension is its flexibility.
+Termination of the contract with payout of the capital is excluded by law. [`äü`] This serves to protect retirement savings assets.
+However, it is possible to make the contract contribution-free. [`äü`] This means that no further contributions are paid in, but the existing capital continues to earn interest and is later paid out as a pension.
+A change of provider is not regulated by law and depends on the contractual terms. [``]

-In the event of death, there are provisions for survivor protection, which often need to be agreed upon additionally:
+For the event of death, there are provisions for survivor protection, but these often have to be agreed separately:

-1. Survivor's pension: Spouses or children eligible for child benefits (up to a maximum age of 25) can receive a pension. [``]
+1. Survivor's pension: Spouses or children eligible for child benefit (up to a maximum age of 25) can receive a pension. [``]

-2. Refund of contributions: If the insured person dies during the accumulation phase, the contributions paid can be disbursed to the survivors. [``]
+2. Refund of contributions: If the insured person dies during the accumulation phase, the contributions paid in can be paid out to the survivors. [``]

-3. Pension guarantee period: If the insured person dies during the pension phase within an agreed guarantee period (e.g., ten years), the pension will continue to be paid to the survivors for the remaining time. [``]
+3. Pension guarantee period: If the insured person dies during the pension phase within an agreed guarantee period (e.g. ten years), the pension continues to be paid to the survivors for the remaining time. [``]

-Without such additional agreements, the accumulated capital is forfeited in the event of death for the benefit of the insurance community. [``] Therefore, a careful examination of survivor protection options is essential.
-Compare this with the possibilities of a private pension insurance.
+Without such additional agreements, the accumulated capital lapses in the event of death in favour of the collective pool of policyholders. [``] A careful review of the options for survivor protection is therefore essential.
+Also compare this with the options of a private pension insurance.

-Deepen expert knowledge: Legal foundations and design tips
+Deepen your expert knowledge: Legal basics and design tips

-The fiscal treatment of the basic pension is regulated in paragraph ten of the Income Tax Act (§ 10 EStG). [`ü?`] There, the conditions for tax recognition are established, such as lifelong pension payments and non-transferability without additional agreement. [`10`] Recent rulings, for example by the Federal Fiscal Court (BFH), have clarified aspects of pension taxation and contributed to the adjustment of legal regulations, such as the complete deductibility of contributions from 2023 to avoid double taxation. [`10`]
+The tax treatment of the basic pension is regulated in Section 10 of the Income Tax Act (§ 10 EStG). [`ü?`] There, the requirements for tax recognition are set out, such as lifetime pension payments and non-inheritability without an additional agreement. [`10`] Recent judgments, for example by the Federal Fiscal Court (BFH), have in the past clarified aspects of pension taxation and contributed to adjustments to the statutory provisions, such as the full deductibility of contributions from 2023 onwards in order to avoid double taxation. [`10`]

-Our expert tip: When choosing a basic pension contract, pay attention not only to the costs but also to the flexibility of contribution payments and the options offered for survivor protection.
-A unit-linked pension insurance as a basic pension can offer higher return opportunities but also carries higher risks. [`ü?`] Consider the possibility of integrating an occupational disability supplementary insurance into the basic pension contract, the contributions of which can also be tax-deductible. [`ü?`] This can be a sensible addition to your Rürup pension.
-Seek comprehensive advice to find the optimal solution for your situation.
+Our expert tip: When selecting a basic pension contract, pay attention not only to the costs, but also to the flexibility of the contribution payments and the options offered for survivor benefits.
+A unit-linked pension insurance as a basic pension can offer higher return potential, but also carries higher risks. [`ü?`] Check the possibility of integrating occupational disability supplementary insurance into the basic pension contract, whose contributions may also be tax-deductible. [`ü?`] This can be a useful addition to your Rürup pension.
+Let us provide you with comprehensive advice so that you can find the optimum solution for your situation.

-The basic pension is part of the first tier of retirement provision, similar to the statutory pension insurance.
-The Riester pension belongs to the second tier and primarily promotes through allowances and secondarily through tax advantages.
-It is mainly intended for employees and families with children.
-The private pension insurance (third tier) offers the highest flexibility, for example in capital payout, but less or no state support during the accumulation phase.
-The basic pension scores with the highest tax deductible options during the accumulation phase, especially for high earners and self-employed individuals.
-In return, it is more rigid during the payout phase and regarding inheritance.
-An occupational pension scheme represents another important pillar, often supported by the employer.
-The choice of the right product largely depends on your individual life and income situation.
-A thorough analysis of your needs is crucial before making a decision for a particular form of insurance and tax.
+The basic pension is part of the first pillar of retirement provision, similar to statutory pension insurance.
+The Riester pension belongs to the second pillar and is primarily supported through allowances and secondarily through tax advantages. [``] It is intended primarily for employees and families with children.
+Private pension insurance (third pillar) offers the greatest flexibility, for example with capital payout, but lower or no state support during the accumulation phase. [``] The basic pension stands out for the highest tax-deductible contributions during the accumulation phase, especially for higher earners and the self-employed. [``] However, it is more restrictive in the payout phase and in terms of inheritance.
+Occupational pension provision is another important pillar, often supported by the employer.
+The choice of the right product depends heavily on your individual life and income situation.
+A precise analysis of your needs is crucial before you decide on a particular form of insurance and tax.

-The basic pension offers an attractive way to make government-supported provision for old age while taking advantage of significant tax benefits.
-Particularly self-employed individuals, freelancers, and employees with high incomes can reduce their tax burden and simultaneously build up a lifelong pension.
-Careful planning and selecting an appropriate contract that considers your individual needs in terms of flexibility and survivor benefits are important.
-Compare offers and pay attention to the cost structure and investment form, for instance, in a fund-linked variant.
-Remember, addressing your retirement provision early helps you effectively close any gaps in supply.
-Make optimal use of government support.
-We at nextsure are happy to help you analyse your individual situation and develop a suitable retirement strategy.
+The basic pension offers an attractive way to save for retirement with state support while benefiting from significant tax advantages.
+In particular, self-employed people, freelancers and employees with a high income can reduce their tax burden and at the same time build up a lifelong pension.
+Careful planning and choosing a suitable policy that takes your individual needs in terms of flexibility and provision for dependants into account are important.
+Compare offers and pay attention to the cost structure and investment approach, for example in a unit-linked option.
+Remember that dealing with your retirement provision at an early stage helps you effectively close coverage gaps.
+Make the most of the state support available.
+At nextsure, we will be happy to help you analyse your individual situation and develop the right retirement planning strategy.

-Request your individual risk analysis now: Have your insurance situation checked free of charge and receive concrete suggestions for optimisation.
+Request your individual risk analysis now: Have your insurance situation checked free of charge and receive specific suggestions for improvement.

 FAQ